Poisonous wild plants still pack an unpleasant punch

 You can get the oil on your skin not only from the plant, but also from clothing, tools, equipment or animal fur or hair.
 If you're burning with poison ivy, there's also danger of inhaling the oil, which may cause difficulty breathing.

 If you've come in contact with the oil, wash your skin with soap and water, and even your clothing, as soon as possible to reduce your chance of getting the rash.
+Poison Ivy doesn’t spread after contact with the plant, but it can seem that way.
+Symptoms typically occur 4-96 hours after exposure and peak by day 14 but new areas of rash can occur for up to 21 days after exposure.
 Treat mild cases of poison ivy rash at home with soothing lotions and cool baths.
 If the rash is severe or widespread, or on your face or genitals, you may need a prescription medication.

 See your care team or provider if: